Cant (language): Anti-language

 The concept of the anti-language was first defined and studied by the linguist Michael Halliday, who used the term to describe the lingua franca of an anti-society.
-He defined an anti-language as a language created and used by an anti-society.
 An anti-society is a small, separate community intentionally created within a larger society as an alternative to or resistance of it.
 For example, Adam Podgórecki studied one anti-society composed of Polish prisoners; Bhaktiprasad Mallik of Sanskrit College studied another composed of criminals in Calcutta.

-Anti-languages are developed by these societies as a means to prevent outsiders from understanding their communication, and as a manner of establishing a subculture that meets the needs of their alternative social structure.
-Anti-languages differ from slang and jargon in that they are used solely among ostracized social groups including prisoners, criminals, homosexuals, and teenagers.
+These societies develop anti-languages as a means to prevent outsiders from understanding their communication and as a manner of establishing a subculture that meets the needs of their alternative social structure.
+Anti-languages differ from slang and jargon in that they are used solely among ostracized social groups, including prisoners, criminals, homosexuals, and teenagers.
 Anti-languages use the same basic vocabulary and grammar as their native language in an unorthodox fashion.
 For example, anti-languages borrow words from other languages, create unconventional compounds, or utilize new suffixes for existing words.
-Anti-languages may also change words using metathesis, reversal of sounds or letters (e.g. apple to elppa), or by substituting their consonants.
-Therefore, anti-languages are distinct and unique, and are not simply dialects of existing languages.
+Anti-languages may also change words using metathesis, reversal of sounds or letters (e.g., apple to elppa), or substituting their consonants.
+Therefore, anti-languages are distinct and unique and are not simply dialects of existing languages.

-In his essay "Anti-Language", Halliday synthesized the research of Thomas Harman, Adam Podgórecki, and Bhaktiprasad Mallik to explore anti-languages and the connection between verbal communication and the maintenance of social structure.
+In his essay "Anti-Language", Halliday synthesized the research of Thomas Harman, Adam Podgórecki, and Bhaktiprasad Mallik to explore anti-languages and the connection between verbal communication and the maintenance of a social structure.
 For this reason, the study of anti-languages is both a study of sociology and linguistics.
 Halliday's findings can be compiled as a list of nine criteria that a language must meet to be considered an anti-language: